vi/websocat/doc.md

         --socks5-bind-script <socks5_bind_script>
             [A] Execute specified script in `socks5-bind:` mode when remote port number becomes known.

+        --socks5-destination <socks_destination>
-        --socks5-destination <socks_destination>        [A] Examples: 1.2.3.4:5678  2600:::80  hostname:5678
+            [A] Examples: 1.2.3.4:5678  2600:::80  hostname:5678

         --tls-domain <tls_domain>
             [A] Specify domain for SNI or certificate verification when using tls-connect: overlay

+        --udp-multicast <udp_join_multicast_addr>...
+            [A] Issue IP[V6]_ADD_MEMBERSHIP for specified multicast address.
+Can be specified multiple times.

+        --udp-multicast-iface-v4 <udp_join_multicast_iface_v4>...
+            [A] IPv4 address of multicast network interface.
+Has to be either not specified or specified the same number of times as multicast IPv4 addresses.
+Order matters.
+        --udp-multicast-iface-v6 <udp_join_multicast_iface_v6>...
+            [A] Index of network interface for IPv6 multicast.
+Has to be either not specified or specified the same number of times as multicast IPv6 addresses.
+Order matters.
+        --udp-ttl <udp_ttl>                                          [A] Set IP_TTL, also IP_MULTICAST_TTL if applicable
+        --protocol <websocket_protocol>
-        --protocol <websocket_protocol>                 Specify this Sec-WebSocket-Protocol: header when connecting --server-protocol <websocket_reply_protocol>
+            Specify this Sec-WebSocket-Protocol: header when connecting

+        --server-protocol <websocket_reply_protocol>
             Force this Sec-WebSocket-Protocol: header when accepting a connection

         --websocket-version <websocket_version>                      Override the Sec-WebSocket-Version value
+        --ws-c-uri <ws_c_uri>
-        --ws-c-uri <ws_c_uri>                           [A] URI to use for ws-c: overlay [default: ws://0.0.0.0/] --ping-interval <ws_ping_interval>              Send WebSocket pings each this number of seconds --ping-timeout <ws_ping_timeout>
+            [A] URI to use for ws-c: overlay [default: ws://0.0.0.0/]

+        --ping-interval <ws_ping_interval>                           Send WebSocket pings each this number of seconds --ping-timeout <ws_ping_timeout>
             Drop WebSocket connection if Pong message not received for this number of seconds